(A) Each institution required to do so by the director shall establish an area of such institution to be designated a local control unit.

 (H) Placement in local control shall be for an indefinite period, but shall not exceed one hundred eighty days unless the prior written approval of the director or his designee has been obtained.
 Where an inmate has remained in local control for one hundred eighty days, the managing officer or designee may recommend a security level status change or an institutional transfer if he decides that the inmate should not be returned to general population.

 (I) The status of every inmate in local control shall be reviewed monthly by the managing officer.
-The warden may designate any or all of the review responsibilities to an individual, subject to the warden's approval of the final recommendation.
+The managing officer may designate any or all of the review responsibilities to an individual, subject to the managing officer's approval of the final recommendation.
 Such review process shall include an interview of the inmate by a person designated by the managing officer, unless the inmate waives the interview.
 The managing officer shall decide whether to:

 (1) Continue the local control placement;